 The Beginner Groups meet at 6.30pm every Wednesday in the Senior School Gym (Webb House) Burgess Hill School for Girls, Keymer Road, Burgess Hill.
-We cater for two levels, Beginners & Improvers.
-In both groups, we always go at the pace of the slowest runner and no-one is ever left behind.
+We cater for three levels, 'Learn to Run', Beginners & Improvers.
+In all groups, we always go at the pace of the slowest runner and no-one is ever left behind.

-For this group, you don’t need to be able to run at all.
-This session is very slow and is made up of jogging / walking if necessary.
+The beginners session is for people who can run for approximately two miles at a slow pace and is made up of jogging / walking if necessary.
 We are out for about 30mins maximum and we can cover around 2miles.
 This 30mins is made up of games / relays etc with recovery breaks and so is not all constant running.

 After a few weeks / months, you may well discover your running legs.
 If this is the case, you can try our Improver group.
 This group is out for around 45-50mins and can cover around 3-4miles.
 The games / drills within the session are a little bit faster & longer but still nothing to worry about.